 Step 3: Conditioning

-Conditioning involves applying a negative charge to the drum unit and the paper as it passes through the corona wire or transfer roller.
-The application of a negative charge to the paper allows an image to be electrostatically transferred to the page.
+The process called conditioning involves applying a charge to the drum unit and the paper as it passes through the corona wire.
+Adding a static charge to the paper allows an image to be electrostatically transferred to the laser printer page.

 Step 4: Exposing

 Laser time!
 The next step is exposing.
-In this step, the photosensitive drum is exposed to a laser beam, (possibly a laser beam refracted from a spinning mirror inside the printer).
-Every area of the drum exposed to the laser beam has its surface charge reduced to about 100 volts DC.
-An invisible latent image is generated as the drum turns.
+Here, the photosensitive drum is exposed to a laser beam.
+Every area of the drum exposed to the laser has its surface charge reduced to about 100 volts DC.

 Step 5: Developing

-In the developing step, toner is applied to the latent image on the drum.
-The toner is comprised of negatively-charged powdered plastics — black, cyan, magenta, and yellow.
+In the developing stage, toner is applied to the latent image on the drum.
+Toner is composed of negatively charged powdered plastics — black, cyan, magenta, and yellow.
 The drum is held at a microscopic distance from the toner by a control blade.